ncrna/Yeskit/README.md

 ## Help

-If you have any problems, comments or suggestions, please feel free to contact _**Wei Zhang**_, [admin@ncrna.net](mailto:admin@ncrna.net).
+If you have any questions/problems with `Yeskit`, feel free to leave an issue!
+We will try our best to provide support, address new issues, and keep improving this package.

 ## How to cite

-**PathogenTrack and Yeskit: tools for identifying intracellular pathogens from single-cell RNA-sequencing datasets as illustrated by application to COVID-19**
+`PathogenTrack` and `Yeskit`: tools for identifying intracellular pathogens from single-cell RNA-sequencing datasets as illustrated by application to COVID-19